Editorial Integrity

 What to Do Next

 Start with the property-level numbers.
-Use Ziffy to review estimated rent, PITIA, cash flow, yield, ROI, and DSCR.
+Review estimated rent, PITIA, cash flow, yield, ROI, and DSCR.
 Then ask a qualified CPA or cost segregation specialist for a property-specific estimate.
-The provider should walk through the projected asset allocation and explain how passive loss limits and depreciation recapture interact with the investor’s specific exit plan, not just quote a reclassification percentage.
+The provider should explain the projected asset allocation, study methodology, documentation used, passive loss considerations, and possible recapture treatment.

-If the tax analysis improves your after-tax liquidity, the next question is how to use that capital.
-For many rental investors, the cleanest next step is a DSCR loan that qualifies the next property around its rental income.
-Ziffy can help you review that path with the same investor metrics you use to screen the property in the first place.
+If the tax analysis improves after-tax liquidity, decide how that cash supports the next rental purchase or refinance.
+For many rental investors, the cleanest path is a DSCR loan that qualifies the next property around its rental income.

 FAQs